-Cash flows are forecast for each brand for the next three years in the Group's annual financial plan, which is approved by the Board and reflects management's expectations of sales volume, operating costs and margin based on past sales volume experience and external sources of information.
+Cash flows are forecast for each brand for the next two years in the Group's annual financial plan, which is approved by the Board and reflects management's expectations of sales volume, operating costs and margin based on past sales volume experience and external sources of information.

-The discount rate used for the value in use calculations is the estimated current market risk-free rate of interest, adjusted for the estimated risk associated with the intangible assets, giving a discount rate of 10%.
-Value-in-use calculations cover a ten-year period as, as noted above, the nature of the premium drinks industry is such that obsolescence is not a common issue.
-Management has prepared detailed forecasts for each individual brand for the next three years.
-Higher level forecasts have been prepared which assume 20% growth in contribution in years 4 to 10 for Blavod, 6% for Blackwoods Gin and Vodka, 10% for Diva and 22% for RedLeg.
+The discount rate used for the value in use calculations is the estimated current market risk-free rate of interest, adjusted for the estimated risk associated with the intangible assets, giving a discount rate of 6.5%.
+Value-in-use calculations cover a five-year period as, as noted above, the nature of the premium drinks industry is such that obsolescence is not a common issue.
+Management has prepared detailed forecasts for each individual brand for the next two years.

 Any impairment write downs are charged to other administrative expenses in the statement of comprehensive income.
-In the year ended 31 March 2019 and the year ended 31 March 2018 there was no impairment.
+In the years ended 31 March 2020 and 31 March 2019 there was no impairment.

 The principal trademarks of the Group are Blavod Black Vodka and Blackwoods Gin.
-The net book values of Blavod Black Vodka and Blackwoods Gin were £631k (2018: £630k) and £854k (2018: £854k) respectively at the end of the financial year.
+The net book values of Blavod Black Vodka and Blackwoods Gin were £634k (2019: £631k) and £854k (2019: £854k) respectively at the end of the financial year.

 Sensitivity to change in key assumptions: Impairment testing is dependent on management's estimates and judgements; in particular in relation to the forecasting of future cash flows, the discount rates applied to the cash flows and the expected long-term growth rates.
-For all brands with an indefinite life, management has concluded that no reasonably possible change in the key brand assumptions on which it has determined the recoverable amounts would cause their carrying values to exceed their recoverable amounts.
+For all brands with an indefinite life, sensitivity analysis has been performed by increasing the discount rate to 8.5% as well as reducing the growth rates for each brand by 30% and based on historical data in addition to current and forward-looking information, management has concluded that no reasonably possible change in the key brand assumptions on which it has determined the recoverable amounts would cause their carrying values to exceed their recoverable amounts.